opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 ## How to know when to scale a service

-OpenCRVS uses the [Netdata](https://www.netdata.cloud/) tool for server and container monitoring.
+OpenCRVS uses the [Kibana](https://www.elastic.co/kibana) tool for server and container monitoring.
 This would be your first stop to determine how your servers are operating and if they are keeping up with the load.

-Access Netdata by visiting: https://monitor.<your_domain>
+Access Kibana by visiting: https://kibana.<your_domain>

 In the top left you will see a dropdown.
 From here you may select each of the servers in your swarm.
 The first step you should take is to determine if any/all of the servers are at capacity.
 Thing you should look for include: